tchx84/Gameeky/docs/basics/en/index.md

 These building blocks can be reused to create custom scenes, new games and many learning materials.

-The recommended installation method is through the system's software center, e.g. *GNOME Software*.
+The recommended installation method is through the software center of the system, e.g., *GNOME Software*.
 Thematic packs are offered as addons from the software center page.
 Alternatively, it can also be installed from [Flathub](https://flathub.org).
 Similarly, thematic packs are offered as addons from the website.
 Select the addon and follow the website instructions.

 Lastly, packs can also be installed from the terminal: